-Rachel Maclean is a Glasgow-based multi-media artist who has rapidly established herself as one of the most distinctive creative voices in the UK.
+Rachel Maclean (b.1987) is a Glasgow-based multi-media artist who has rapidly established herself as one of the most distinctive creative voices in the UK.
 Creating baroque, hyper-real worlds using performance, green-screen technology and computer animation, Maclean spins razor-sharp contemporary fables that deal in timeless themes such as sexuality, power, innocence and corruption.
 She makes glowing, hyper-saturated videos using green screen technology and

 computer animation.
 Producing all the costumes, make up and sets and

 playing all the characters herself, Maclean creates disturbing yet

 hilarious narratives that blend appropriated present day pop cultural

 In Germs (2013), narratives of female stereotypes, pseudoscience and promised happiness clash, with violent consequences.
 This three-minute film produced by Random Acts Channel 4 has been edited into short sections, appearing as an ‘advert break’ every time Pathological Theology loops.
 During our annual commission For a Partnership Society, hrm199 added sound and animation over Germs when it is paused between loops.
 This includes the title of the exhibition in Morse code, Garrett Lissi’s E8 Model and footage produced using Google’s ‘Deep Dream Generator’.